Skip advert

 Top 10 best electric cars 2024

-With the number of electric cars bombarding the new car market, it’s becoming increasingly difficult to keep on top of which electric cars are the best.
-Once considered a niche prospect, the list of electric cars on sale is now more diverse than ever, and the best electric cars offer good value for money, practicality, reliability, a great driving experience and of course cheaper running costs.
+With a surge of new EVs hitting the market from all manner of brands, it’s becoming increasingly difficult to keep on top of which electric cars are the best.
+Once considered a niche prospect, the list of electric cars on sale is now more diverse than ever, from family hatchbacks, to seven-seater SUVs and even performance cars.

 Advertisement - Article continues below

 If you often drive long distances, take a look at our guide to the longest-range electric cars, while our list of the best plug-in hybrids may also appeal to town drivers who aren’t quite ready for a full EV.
-Otherwise, keep reading for what we think are the 10 best electric cars on sale right now.
+We’ve also covered the top 10 cheapest electric cars on sale for budget-conscious buyers.

 BYD Dolphin review - our favourite new car